-SUSFERT held its 9th Consortium Meeting in the Austrian University town of Graz, home to six universities and to project partner Sappi, which is situated in the nearby town of Gratkorn.
+SUSFERT held its 9th Consortium Meeting in the Austrian city of Graz, home to six universities and to project partner Sappi, which is situated in the nearby town of Gratkorn.

 Graz has become a vibrant city over the last 20 years, helped by its status as European Capital of Culture which was cemented with the building of the Kunsthaus gallery in 2003.
 Part of the facade of the building is captured in the photo below.

 The city is considered as being one of the best preserved historical cities in Europe.
 It is home to two UNESCO World Heritage sites, the old town in the city centre and the castle of Eggenberg.
 Consequently, in 2011 Graz was granted the accolade of UNESCO City of Design.

 Known as Vienna’s little sister city, Graz has become an attractive place to live for over 331,000 residents, according to the city’s fact portal.
 The living experience is urban, yet friendly, without the congestion and affectation that Vienna is known for.

 With many SUSFERT Consortium members living in Vienna and in Graz, it seemed fitting that the Consortium visited the city and experienced Sappi’s impressive state-of-the-art Gratkorn Mill.

 The hybrid face-to-face and virtual meeting kicked off with the results of the SUSFERT review that was summarised by the SUSFERT Project Manager, Mikael Muegge, chairing the meeting below.
 The report acts as a useful directive for Period Four.

 The project is entering the final stage of its work that will assess two additional growing seasons.
 One is already underway, having been planted in Spring 2022: SUSFERT Field Trial Summary.
 Additional field trials will be sown in Spring 2023 to reflect the decision taken in 2021 to extend the project by six months to be able to further validate the replicability potential of the results.